tonystone/tracelog/README.md

 ### Objective-C

 As with Swift using TraceLog with Objective-C is extremely simple out of the box.
 The Objective-C implementation consists of the following main logging methods.
-Each had a format specifier (like `NSLog`) and an optional variable number of arguments that represent your placeholder replacement values.
+Each has a format specifier (like `NSLog`) and an optional variable number of arguments that represent your placeholder replacement values.

 ```Objective-C